-One car insurance company in the United States offers a GPS-enabled insurance product that not only lowers your rates like the Progressive Snapshot, but also allows you to monitor your teen’s exact location, make sure they’re obeying the speed limits, and more.
+One car insurance company in the United States offers a GPS-enabled insurance product that not only lowers your rates like the Progressive Snapshot but also allows you to monitor your teen’s exact location, make sure they’re obeying the speed limits, and more.
 You can even set the program, called Teensurance, to send you email or text message alerts if your teen is driving after curfew, is speeding, or more.
 Depending on the settings, you can get regular report cards.

 An even more intrusive system is being offered by American Family Insurance that not only offers everything above, but that also identifies and captures video of unsafe driving events and behaviors such as hard braking, taking curves at too fast of speeds, swerving, sudden acceleration and collisions.

 But if you’re happy with your current insurance company or just recently have used our online quote system, you can monitor your teen when they’re on the road with a number of products that are not tied to your car insurance policy.

 The first is probably in your teenager’s hands all the time.
 Their beloved mobile phone that usually comes equipped with the blurred fingers of power texting can be used to track them.
 AT&T, Sprint and Verizon offer programs that offer not only the ability to track teens or younger children, but also any member of the household.

 While the access offered by cell phones is good, you’ll also have data from when they’re not driving to sift through.
-They also require the teenager to have their phone in their possession, and it isn’t uncommon for them to be forgotten on occasion.
+They also require the teenager to have their Smartphone device in their possession, and it isn’t uncommon for them to be forgotten on occasion.

 So…what are your answers?
 Should you monitor your teenager’s driving?
 And will you?
 Is it only for insurance discounts, or do you want more extensive alerts?
 These are just a few of the questions many parents have to answer.